 Businesses that rely on customer acquisition cost data may not be able to accurately break down marketing and sales costs.
 You likely market and sell to current and existing customers, making it difficult to allocate your spending on acquiring new customers.

 You know tracking expenses and income is an integral part of running your business, but it can be complicated and time-consuming.
-Patriot’s online accounting software is made for the non-accountant, simplifying the way you manage your books.
+Patriot’s online accounting software takes the stress out of managing your books.
 Get your free trial now!

 This is not intended as legal advice; for more information, please click here.